 Created and proclaimed Cardinal by Pope Francis in the consistory of 14 February 2015, of the Title of Santa Maria in Vallicella.

-- Congregations: for the Doctrine of Faith; for the Oriental Churches; for Divine Worship and the Discipline of the Sacraments; for Institutes of Consecrated Life and Societies of Apostolic Life;
+- Dicastery: for the Doctrine of Faith; for Divine Worship and the Discipline of the Sacraments; for Institutes of Consecrated Life and Societies of Apostolic Life; for Culture and Education.